DW0RKiN/M4_FORTH/README.md

-⚠️WARNING⚠️Right now the loops are being rewritten to a tokenized version, so they are broken.
+⚠️WARNING⚠️Right now the loops are being rewritten to a tokenized version.

-⚠️WARNING⚠️If you want a working version, download something from the history that does not contain "__ASM_TOKEN"

-The tokens will be more fun because you will have more information about what will happen and what happened.

-Furthermore, combining words into combos takes place over tokens and does not need to be done when translating from Forth to FORTH M4 using a script.

 # M4 FORTH: A Forth compiler for the Z80 CPU and ZX Spectrum